 A moderately difficult hike in Franconia is the Lonesome Lake via Cascade Brook and Pemi Trail.
 This 5.4-mile loop trail offers lots to see; you’ll hike along the Cascade Brook’s rocky bed and stop at Kinsman Falls and Rocky Glen Falls for lovely views.
 This loop runs the terrain gamut -- patches of the Pemi Trail are paved, but you will need to cross over Cascade Brook’s rocky banks at several points.
 When you reach Lonesome Lake, you can enjoy a picnic and a swim before heading back down.

-Franconia Notch State Park has several parking areas, but they fill up quickly.
+Franconia Notch State Park is the centerpiece of New Hampshire’s outdoor fun, offering camping, fishing, hiking, boating, and more.
+This park provides outdoor enthusiasts with hours of fun, challenging adventures.
+The park has several parking areas, but they fill up quickly.
 The state offers the Franconia Notch Hiker Shuttle on weekends to accommodate additional visitors.

 3. Georgiana And Harvard Falls, Second Presidential State Forest